sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 artifacts using their statistical distributions.
-Since we want to work with epoched dataset, you should either load an earlier saved epoched dataset or, using the downloaded dataset (better loaded with channel locations info), use the following Matlab script code:
+Since we want to work with epoched dataset, you should either load an earlier saved epoched dataset or, using the downloaded dataset (better loaded with channel locations info), use the following MATLAB script code:

 ``` matlab
 EEG = pop_eegfilt( EEG, 1, 0, [], [0]); % Highpass filter cutoff freq.
 1Hz.